If the urge strikes to get back to nature, head to Borneo

 A tropical wonderland stuffed with adventure and crawling with wildlife, Borneo has huge appeal.
 Some of the largest remaining tracts of equatorial rainforest blanket the island, sheltering a incredible number of species including orangutans.
 Alongside all that wildlife, experience fascinating tribal traditions and challenging peaks before recharging in hot springs or on the many lovely island beaches.
 Various cultural influences and religions coexist here, adding a compelling slant to Borneo's status as one of the great natural refuges on Earth.

-Our trusted local partners in Borneo
+Our trusted local experts in Borneo

 - We handpick only the very best local travel companies